BioStaCs/rvp2018/README.md

 (2) at least 100 supported chromsomes (which means at least 50 individuals in autosomes) in the dataset had at least depth (DP) >= 10 and genotype quality (GQ) >= 20,

 (3) there was at leasat one individual harboring the alternate allele with DP >= 10 and GQ >= 20.

+(4) for those variants not in PAR region on X or Y chromosome, we removed the heterozygous genotype in males.

 The application of this criteria, includes all variaint in chromosome X and Y.